 AIM is pleased to receive a grant in support of our AIM for Success Project.
 As part of this project, transitional youth are paired with adult mentors who provide support and guidance.
 In addition, AIM provides a series of life-skills classes, education and employment assistance and connections to community-based resources.

-AIM has partnered up with Doc's Horse-N-Around to provide a unique equine program opportunity for youth.
+This summer, AIM partnered up with Doc's Horse-N-Around to provide a unique equine program opportunity for youth.
 The program was ran by trainer Dan O'Connor and several helpers.

-Every Monday evening youth are transported to the Lion's Park arena in Clermont to participate in fun and educational activities with horses.
-These activities help them develop leadership and communication skills, self-confidence and more.
-The youth, all who have no prior experience working around horses, enjoyed the opportunity to participate in this program.
+Each Monday evening youth participated in fun and educational activities with horses.
+These activities helped them to develop leadership and communication skills and self-confidence.
+The young folks, who had no prior experience working around horses, enjoyed the opportunity to participate in this program.
 Plans are in the works to offer this again in the near future.